 Characteristics of a route can be represented as a point event located using an offset distance from an existing point feature.
 The reference offset data is translated to routes and measures for storage.
 As shown in the example below, imagine a route with From and To measure values of 0 and 12 miles, respectively.
 The Measure of the event is located at a distance of 6 miles to the right of the existing point feature.

 If the calibration direction of the route was from right to left, the offset distance would have been calculated in the reverse direction (from left to right).
-In that case, the offset distance would have been shown with a negative number.
+In that case, the offset distance would have been shown as a negative number.

 - Open ArcGIS Event Editor and, if prompted, sign in to your ArcGIS organization.